-Happy Thanksgiving!
-With so much more to do than Black Friday shopping, it’s easier than ever to keep your family happy and engaged this 2016 holiday.
+With so much more to do than Black Friday shopping, it’s easier than ever to keep your family happy and engaged this 2017 Thanksgiving holiday!

 - Ice Skating at Centennial Olympic Park